MED PHYS/PHYSICS 265 — INTRODUCTION TO MEDICAL PHYSICS

 Continuation of 573, with application of concepts to practical medical imaging problems and emerging quantitative imaging techniques.

-MED PHYS/B M E 575 — DIAGNOSTIC ULTRASOUND PHYSICS
+MED PHYS/B M E 575 — DIAGNOSTIC ULTRASOUND IMAGING

 Propagation of ultrasonic waves in biological tissues; principles of ultrasonic measuring and imaging instrumentation; design and use of currently available tools for performance evaluation of diagnostic instrumentation; biological effects of ultrasound.